ARM-software/arm-trusted-firmware/docs/porting-guide.md

     service.
 See Section 3.3 below for details of porting the PSCI implementation.

+4. Optionally passing control to the BL3-2 image, pre-loaded at a platform- specific address by BL2.
+BL3-1 exports a set of apis that allow runtime services to specify the security state in which the next image should be executed and run the corresponding image.
+BL3-1 uses the `el_change_info` and `meminfo` structure populated by BL2 to do this.

 The following functions must be implemented by the platform port to enable BL3-1 to perform the above tasks.